 |/usr/libexec/abrt-hook-ccpp %s %c %p %u %g %t e

-In the latter example, when a program crashes, the
+In the last example, when a program crashes, the

 coredump output is pushed to